noelstriangle/JavaScouting2/README.md

 ---

-## Previous App Functionality (Version 1)
+## Previous App Functionality (Version 1) (NOT CURRENT)

-The app is designed to be used during a competition.
-Functionality based on activity-switching.
-Only allowed scouting and using the scouting predictions to predict the match results.
+The previous iteration of the app was limited in functionality and style due to my inexperience.
+After learning from that, I tackled the same project again from a fresh start.
+However, I am including a writeup on the previous version's behavior as a way to compare growth!

 ### Scouting